What are the symptoms of anxiety and what can cause anxiety?

 Causes of anxiety

-Common causes of anxiety – stressful situations
+Common causes of anxiety – current circumstances

-• Stressful time at work
+• Stressful time at work or school

 • Financial worries